ugberaeseac/alx-system_engineering-devops/0x00-shell_basics/README.md

 A script that displays current directory, user and group IDS numerically in long format including hidden files (Filename: 5-listfiledigitsonly)
-A script that creates a folder in the /tmp directory (Filename: 6-firstdirectory) A script that moves the file /tmp/betty to /tmp/my_first_directory (Filename: 7-movethatfile) A script that deleted the file betty from /tmp/my_first_directory (Filename: 8-firstdelete)
+A script that creates a folder in the /tmp directory (Filename: 6-firstdirectory) A script that moves the file /tmp/betty to /tmp/my_first_directory (Filename: 7-movethatfile) A script that deletes the file betty from /tmp/my_first_directory (Filename: 8-firstdelete) A script that deletes the directory /tmp/my_first_directory (Filename: 9-firstdirdeletion)